Special offer

 Emphasize the benefits you can offer

-Although interns and co-op students won’t be receiving traditional work benefits, such as health insurance, there are plenty of others you can offer.
-If your company offers events like recreation days, company barbecues or happy hours, let your intern or co-op student know that the company would invite them.
+Although interns and co-op students likely won’t be receiving traditional work benefits, such as health insurance, there are plenty of others you can offer.
+If your company offers events like recreation days, company barbecues or happy hours, you could let your intern or co-op student know that the company would invite them.
 This will help students feel part of the team and make them excited to work with you.

 Be honest about their future with the company